 Sampling Results

-Juvenile shad were collected from July 2 to October 23, 2024.
-In total, 1,567 juvenile AMS were collected from 58,500 seconds of electrofishing time, generating an overall CPUE of 1.58 AMS/minute (Table 1).
-Collected juvenile AMS ranged from 45-210 mm, total length.
+Juvenile shad were collected from June 2 to October X, 2025.
+In total, 249 juvenile AMS were collected from 37,667 seconds of electrofishing time, generating an overall CPUE of 0.40 AMS/minute (Table 1).
+Collected juvenile AMS ranged from 31177 mm, total length.
 Individual totals per river per site are listed in Table 1.
 In years past, a subsample of 20 AMS per site were frozen and fin clips will be extracted during the following winter months.
-However, this procedure was not followed this year due to financial and crew constraints, and the current backlog of previous examples to be processed.
-Observed ranges for water quality parameters during sampling were as follows: temperature, 19.1–30.4°C; dissolved oxygen, 2.46*-8.15 mg/L; conductivity, 89.2–134.9 µS; salinity, 0.00-0.10 ppt.
+However, this procedure was not followed again this year due to financial and crew constraints, and the current backlog of previous examples to be processed.
+Observed ranges for water quality parameters during sampling were as follows: temperature, 21.5-25.6°C; dissolved oxygen, 3.06-6.98 mg/L; conductivity, 78.0-114.8µS; salinity, 0.00-0.10 ppt.
 Due to sampling efforts being divided up this year between the regions and not having a dedicated crew, species identification of shiners, minnows, and darters was not consistent and were not included in species composition or counts.
-Electrofishing efforts of most abundant species totaled 3,832 fish (Figure 3). (*Note: the dissolved oxygen probe on the water quality instrument was dying during sampling trips at the start of the season, resulting in very low—and likely inaccurate—dissolved oxygen readings).
+Electrofishing efforts of most abundant species totaled 1994 fish (Figure 3).
+Water quality was not taken at majority of Santee sites this year due to a broken YSI meter.